siavashk/siavashk.github.io/_posts/2016-03-10-l21-regularization.md

 module:accUpdateGradParameters(input, criterion.gradInput, currentLearningRate)
 ```

 The first line calculates the loss using the forward pass of the network (`module`) given the input and current network parameters.
 The second line calculates the gradient of the model with respect to parameters.
-The third line updates network parameters using the learning rate.
+The third line updates network parameters using the `currentLearningRate`.
 In order to add regularization, we need to modify the `currentError` to reflect L1/L2 regularization penalty and also modify the update rule for network parameters.
 This can be achieved using the following callback function in SGDC:

 ```
 if self.hookIteration then